A Merit is any sort of benefit or background that may help the character, outside of their normal internal powers would grant.

 Merits cannot be removed or canceled permanently by the Storyteller without the Player’s permission, and should be considered under the complete ownership of the Player.
 For example, an Ally should not suddenly turn face and become an antagonist without both the Player agreeing to such a turn of events.

-Temporary restrictions to merits--such as an Ally being unable to help--is explicitly allowed.
+Temporary restrictions to merits—such as an Ally being unable to help in this situation, even if the merit isn’t exhausted—is explicitly allowed.
 However, the Storyteller should always be judicious about such decisions.

 If a Player chooses to lose or downgrade their bought Merits through story means, they are awarded back whatever resources they used to buy or upgrade the Merit.